nats-io/nats.ws/README.md

 When you drain a subscription, the client sends an `unsubscribe` protocol message to the server followed by a `flush`.
 The subscription handler is only removed after the server responds.
-Thus all pending messages for the subscription have been processed.
+Thus, all pending messages for the subscription have been processed.

 Draining a connection, drains all subscriptions.
-However when you drain the connection it becomes impossible to make new subscriptions or send new requests.
+However, when you drain the connection it becomes impossible to make new subscriptions or send new requests.
-After the last subscription is drained it also becomes impossible to publish a message.
+After the last subscription is drained, it also becomes impossible to publish a message.
 These restrictions do not exist when just draining a subscription.

 ### Lifecycle/Informational Events